jaraco/cmdix/README.txt

-PyCoreutils is a pure Python implementation of various standard UNIX commands, like 'ls', 'cp' and 'sleep'.
+cmdix is a pure Python implementation of various standard UNIX commands, like 'ls', 'cp' and 'sleep'.
 It also contains a shell-like environment which will make Unix-users feel right at home on the Windows command-prompt.

-To generate the html documentation in /build/sphinx/html, use:
+Forked from the abandoned `pycoreutils project

-python setup.py build_docs
+<https://pypi.org/project/pycoreutils>`_ by Hans van Leeuwen.